 History of Gamcheon Culture Village

 According to CNN, the village grew in aftermath of the Korean War and was born out of a religion known as Taegeukdo.
 When Busan had 800 Taegeukdo families rebuild along the hillside, they built the village using the aforementioned tiered layout.
 This is due to their belief in allowing neighbors to prosper.
 By setting up the houses in tiers, no house blocks one another.

 The pastel colors are also born out of the families’ own aesthetic preferences rather than as any sort of imitation.

-It was originally considered more of an impoverished area, but in recent years there’s been much more interest in maintaining and allowing the village to grow.
+Gamcheon was originally more of an impoverished area.
+However, in recent years Busan locals have put more effort in maintaining and allowing the village to grow.

 Many of the abandoned homes have been turned into exhibition pieces, and the village now has a tourist course.
 You can buy an English map for about 2,000 won and just roam around, following the fish (pictured above) to different spots.
 There are even photo opp areas.

 Furthermore, because it is still very much a residential area, you won’t find it particularly noisy and the street vendors are kept to a minimum.
 Some local villagers turned abandoned houses into coffee shops or restaurants.
 Feel free to grab a coffee or purchase some souvenirs, knowing you’re supporting local!